radiac/django-fastview/docs/permissions.rst

 * ``Staff() & ~Owner("owner")`` - staff who are not the owner

-Complex permissions wihch need to be used in several places can be assigned to variables::
+Complex permissions which need to be used in several places can be assigned to variables::

     staff_not_owner = Staff() & ~Owner("owner")